Let’s show our gratitude for all they’ve done to help our kids with one of these practical teacher appreciation gifts kids can make.

 - Gather a few students together for this fingerprint balloons card shown on Paging Fun Mums.

-- Put together a video to say thank you to the teacher with this unique QR code card mentioned on Kids Steam Lab.
+- Put together a video to say thank you to the teacher with this unique QR code card mentioned on Innovation Kids Lab.

 - Try this simple crayon resist card as seen on Happy Hooligans.